Skip to content

 • The default authentication for Functional API is Basic Auth with user ID = User and pwd = Password@123

-You also can change default authentication system to different OAuth providers using authentication server.
+You also can change a default authentication system to different OAuth providers using the authentication server.
 Guide: Setting up OAuth authentication

 As part of the product evaluation, likely the most basic security settings and non-secure IBM i connection are created.
 Below is a security hardening checklist to execute early in the trial / evaluation process: